WHAT IS JUDAISM?

-What is Judaism?
-A simple, straightforward question.
-Yet, it’s a classic case of easy enough to ask, very complex or complicated to answer!
+This is a simple, straightforward question.
+Yet, it’s a classic case of easy enough to ask, very complex and complicated to answer!

-“What is Judaism” is now even more confusing, wouldn’t you say?
+“What is Judaism” perhaps is now even more confusing.

 ~ If Judaism is the religion of ancient Israelites, how then could it also be the very religion newly fashioned by Ezra the Scribe after the fall of the First Jerusalem Temple? ~